trailofbits/test-fuzz/README.md

       --backtrace                 Display backtraces
       --consolidate               Move one target's crashes, hangs, and work queue to its corpus; to consolidate all targets, use --consolidate-all
-      --display <OBJECT>          Display concretizations, corpus, crashes, `impl` concretizations, hangs, or work queue.
+      --display <OBJECT>          Display corpus, crashes, generic args, `impl` generic args, hangs, or work queue.
 By default, corpus uses an uninstrumented fuzz target; the others use an instrumented fuzz target.
-To display the corpus with instrumentation, use --display corpus-instrumented. [possible values: concretizations, corpus,
+To display the corpus with instrumentation, use --display corpus-instrumented.
-                                  corpus-instrumented, crashes, hangs, impl-concretizations, queue]
       --exact                     Target name is an exact name rather than a substring --exit-code                 Exit with 0 if the time limit was reached, 1 for other programmatic aborts, and 2 if an error occurred; implies --no-ui,